Healing A Broken Fingernail: Time And Care Needed

 nailicy

-If you lose your nail, it will take about 7 to 10 days for the nail bed to heal.
-A new fingernail will take about 4 to 6 months to grow to replace the lost nail.
-Toenails take about 12 months to grow back.
-The new nail will probably have grooves or ridges and be somewhat misshapen.
+If you lose your nail, it can take about 7 to 10 days for the nail bed to heal.
+During this time, you may be given a splint or special shoe to protect the area.
+A new fingernail will take about 4 to 6 months to grow back, and it may have grooves or ridges and be somewhat misshapen.

 Frequently asked questions